seantehds/tp/docs/team/maypfv.md

   * **What it does:** Adds a task to the task list.
   * **Justifications:** Allows project managers to be able to add tasks to the list of tasks so that they can be tracked easily.
-I have made **ONLY** the `description` of the task compulsory, since it defines the task and it is our unique identifier.
+I have made **ONLY** the `description` of the task compulsory, since it defines the task, and it is our unique identifier.
 Other parameters of a task such as `deadline`, `priority`, `status` and `member` are made optional to be included when using the `add` command, this part was mostly implemented by Sean.
   * **Highlights:** The `add` command is extremely easy and intuitive to use, due to its nature of only having 1